 Changes in Technology and Oil Rig Practices

 As production quantities on both continents continue to increase, producers are starting to run into technical resource shortages.
 While this can influence the growth, current forecasts maintain that the US will remain the world’s top producer well into the next decade.
-Markets expect that US production will increase by approximately 8% between 2018 and 2020.
+The Energy Information Administration expects U.S. crude output to increase from 940,000 bpd to 12.85 million bpd in 2023.

 Both upstream and downstream organizations and manufacturers will need to ramp up operations.
 This will ensure their efforts to keep up with the production increase.
 Oil Country Tubular Goods (OCTG) manufacturers need to ensure they can handle the demand for new equipment.
 Besides, producers will continue to commission new wells and oil rigs.